• Skip to main content

 Xujiahui

-✔ Best neighbourhood for good value mid-range accommodations, shopping and great restaurants
+✔ Best neighbourhood to stay in Shanghai for good value mid-range accommodations, shopping and great restaurants

 Attractions in Xujiahui: Metro City, Grand Gateway 66, TaipingYang Suma Plaza, Shanghai Jiao Tong University (SJTU), Theatre Above, Shanghai Film Museum, Xujiahui Park, Hengshan Park, Shanghai Stadium